Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 You can obtain the endpoint from the resource information in the [Azure Portal][azure_portal].

-Azure Cognitive Services support regional endpoints and custom subdomains.
+You can use either a regional endpoint or a custom subdomain for authentication.

 A regional endpoint is the same for every resource in a region and is formatted as `https://<region>.api.cognitive.microsoft.com/`.
 The service differentiates resources based on the API key provided.